Skip to main content

 Prereq.: HIST 29000 and departmental permission.
 Writing intensive course.

-• HIST 31700: History of the American City from the Colonial Period to the Present Donna Haverty-Stacke
+• HIST 31700: History of the American City from the Colonial Period to the Present

 In this course, we will explore the relationship between the growth, use, and regulation of urban spaces, and the creation and transformation of gendered, class-based, ethnic, racial, religious, and civic identities in the United States from the colonial period to the present.
 By understanding the city as both a physical landscape and a human community we will be able to examine the process of the social and historical construction of identity there, something perhaps less easily visible than the construction of tenements, parks, and opera houses.
 Over the course of the semester we will address a series of related questions.
 How did these cities take shape, in terms of their infrastructure and their diverse subcultures?
 What did the development of these cities mean to those who built them, those who were drawn to them, and those who fled from them?
 What were the social, cultural, and political possibilities of the new modern city, and what were its problems?
-How did urban middle-class, elite, and working-class dwellers define those hopes and anxieties?
-How and why did these aspirations and fears change over time?
+How did urban middle-class, elite, and working-class dwellers define those hopes and anxieties and how did they change over time?

-• HIST 31800: History of the American Working Class from the Colonial Period to the Present (W) DOnna Haverty-Stacke
+• HIST 31800: History of the American Working Class from the Colonial Period to the Present (W)

 In this course we will examine the history of labor and working-class life in America since the colonial period.
 Working with both primary and secondary sources we will explore some of the major themes of this history.
 We will examine the different ways that American laborers organized themselves and struggled for control over their work and their lives, not only on the shop floor, but also in community organizations, through ethnic associations, and by their particular partisan affiliations.
 We will consider the nature and evolution of labor and of the working-class cultures that existed in America from the colonial period to the late-twentieth century, and the extent to which those working-class cultures both drew from and influenced a broader American culture.

-• HIST 32900: History of European Diplomacy Elidor Mëhilli
+• HIST 32900: History of European Diplomacy

 What is power?
 Who enables it?
 Can it be completely taken away?
 Can a big state lack power?
 Can a small state effectively exercise power?
 How?
 Are states the only legitimate sources of power?
 Can anyone else have it?
 In tackling these questions, this course offers a broad overview of modern European international relations since the Congress of Vienna in 1815.
 Major themes include international stability and instability, ideas and ideology, alliances, world war, the establishment of international organizations, Cold War confrontation, the collapse of the Soviet Union, and the making of post-Cold War Europe.
 Students will engage with a variety of texts, including original sources, and they will be expected to actively participate in debates on major themes.